syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 Here, the data form is loaded with field from dictionary.

-## DynamicObject

-### Binding using dynamic object
+## Binding using dynamic object

+You can also load the dynamic object in SfDataForm DataObject and by default DataFormTextItem will be generated based on data object property.
+You can change the editor of the DataFormItem in the AutoGeneratingDataFormItem event.
+You can find details about this [here](https://help.syncfusion.com/xamarin/sfdataform/working-with-dataform#changing-editor-type)

-#### Limitations
+### Limitations

-DynamicObject supports only in Xamarin Android and data form item will be created.
+DynamicObject supports only in Xamarin.Forms Android and data form item will be created.
 Currently Dynamic object is not supported in UWP and iOS platform and you can find more details about this for iOS platform under the following links.

 https://forums.xamarin.com/discussion/53941/expandoobject-crashing-ios
 https://developer.xamarin.com/guides/ios/advanced_topics/limitations/